jonnonz1/nz-statute-book/acts/public/1975/misuse-of-drugs-act-1975.md

   (e) if any such examination has been conducted, the results of that examination as set out in the certificate given under section 13D(1).
 (2) In any case where, because of the urgency of the matter or for any other sufficient cause, it seems proper to do so, a District Court Judge may permit an application under this section to be made on oath orally, but in that event the Judge shall make a note in writing of the particulars referred to in paragraphs (a) to (e) of subsection (1).
 (3) In considering an application made under this section, the Judge may take into account any oral or documentary material that the Judge considers relevant, whether or not it would be admissible in a court of law.
-(4) If, on an application made under this section, a Judge is satisfied— the Judge may grant a detention warrant in the prescribed form authorising the continued detention of the person to whom it relates under section 13A.
+(4) If, on an application made under this section, a Judge is satisfied—the Judge may grant a detention warrant in the prescribed form authorising the continued detention of the person to whom it relates under section 13A.
   (a) that there has been reasonable compliance with the requirements of section 13B; and (b) that there is reasonable cause to believe that the detained person has secreted within that person’s body any Class A controlled drug or Class B controlled drug for any unlawful purpose; and
   (c) that the premises in which the detained person is being detained, or any other premises in which it is proposed to detain that person, are suitable for the purpose,—